JavaVista/DevFest_Central_FL/README.md

-# The GDG DevFest Florida App
+# The GDG DevFest Florida App 🌴🏖

-A Flutter App developed for the most MAGICAL developers conference in Florida.
+A Flutter App developed for the most MAGICAL 🎆 developers conference in Florida.
+This app keeps you tied in to the event with the schedule, speaker information, and location information.

 ## ScreenShots 🖼️